konstantine-v/CrWikiLib/README.md

 #### TODO

-- Break out API things, add more features??
 - Look into adding Admiral Shard
-- Look into adding functionality for reading txt file for bulk downloads
+- Look into adding functionality for reading txt file for bulk downloads for PDFs
+- Breakout URLs for so they're more reusable